LA UNION | Luna's Baluarte Watchtower and Pebble Beach

 READ ALSO: Namacpacan Church, Luna's Cultural Treasure

-Me and my daughter between the original and restored walls of Baluarte
+My daughter and I between the original and restored walls of Baluarte

-Daddy moments between the original and restored walls inside Baluarte.
+My daughter and I between the original and restored walls of Baluarte

 Long before it became an Insta-worthy site as it is now, the Baluarte has failed the test of time.
 Coastal erosion, brought about by human activities like pebble picking, and a storm in 1996 wreaked havoc on the structure, splitting the tower vertically from the middle; the other half was tilting toward the shore as if with just one more hit, it would collapse right away.